JustinMountain/ruby_programming/chess_v2/README.md

-  x Method to remove any coordinates that aren't on the board (position greater than 8 or less than 1) x Method to be replaced with piece-specific restrictions x Method to move(start, end)
+  x Method to remove any coordinates that aren't on the board (position greater than 8 or less than 1) x Method to be replaced with piece-specific restrictions x Method to move(start, end) x Create each different game piece which inherit from Piece x Each piece should hold an array of its possible moves
+    x Rook
+    x Bishop
+    x Queen
+    x King
+    x Knight
+    x Pawn
+  x Each piece should remove from the array its piece-specific restricted positions
+    x Rook should remove squares if boxed in by either player x Bishop should remove squares if boxed in by either player x Queen should remove squares if boxed in by either player x Knight has no meaningful restrictions
+    x Pawn can move twice from start position, can only capture diagonally